111 (New Zealand telephone number): 111 contact code

 The 111 Contact Code is a code made to make sure that people are able to call 111 with a landline during a power cut.
 It was written by the Commerce Commission, was finalised in November 2020, and came into effect in February 2021.
 The contact code was required to be created by 1 January 2022 under the Telecommunications (New Regulatory Framework) Amendment Act.
 It was created due to a shift towards fibre and wireless communications which require power sources.
 The code requires that telecommunications service providers tell their customers at least once a year that they can not call 111 during a power cut.
-If customers are not able to use their call emergency services during a power cut, for example if they can not use a mobile phone, then the service provider must provide a device that allows customers to call for at least eight hours during a power outage.
+If customers are not able to call emergency services during a power cut, for example if they can not use a mobile phone, then the service provider must provide a device that allows customers to call for at least eight hours during a power outage.

 In April 2024 the Commerce Commission brought One NZ to the High Court for allegedly breaching the code.